varigence/docs/bimlflex/installation/system-requirements.md

 * Internet access (required for installing and running the application)
 * Network access for BimlFlex database access
+* A supported version of Microsoft Windows
 * Same requirements as the Windows version in use [(For Windows 10: https://www.microsoft.com/en-us/windows/windows-10-specifications)](https://www.microsoft.com/en-us/windows/windows-10-specifications)
+* Microsoft .NET Framework version 4.8
 * Available memory to hold the model
 * Available processing power to process the model